SAP-samples/btp-setup-automator/README.md

 ## Description

-This repository provides the user with a script to automate the setup of an [SAP BTP account](https://account.hana.ondemand.com/).
+This repository provides the user with a script to automate the setup of an [SAP Business Technology Platform (BTP) account](https://account.hana.ondemand.com/).

 This includes:

 > - setup of your SAP BTP account
 > - entitlement of services